-Professor Rose studied with Pulitzer-Prize winning composers George Crumb and Richard Wernick, as well as with two other legendary mentors, George Rochberg and Samuel Adler.
-Rose’s work as a teacher is an integral part of his life as a composer.
+Rose studied with Pulitzer-Prize winning composers George Crumb and Richard Wernick, also with George Rochberg and Samuel Adler.
 He has won several major teaching awards at Vanderbilt, including the prestigious Chair of Teaching Excellence.